jon-harper/E34M1/docs/tour.md

 <div markdown class="jh-card">
 ### Top

-The top mounts the MGN12H carriage, the X axis endstop, and an optional cable guide.
-A version is available without the cable guide for toolhead PCB users.
+The top mounts the MGN12H carriage, the X axis endstop, and the back of the Drive module.

 <figure markdown>
 ![top](img/tour/top.png){width="300px"}